chimsom-agbim/data_wrangling_ii/strings_and_factors.md

 ## NSDUH

+This is an online database from the national survey on drug use and health comparison.
 Wow I was finally able to extract the first table from this data set!
 If you look at the set, the 12+, 12-17, 18-25 corresponds to the age range.

 ``` r
 url = "http://samhda.s3-us-gov-west-1.amazonaws.com/s3fs-public/field-uploads/2k15StateFiles/NSDUHsaeShortTermCHG2015.htm"